 Harbor has been in existence for over 100 years with over 20 locations as a leading behavioral healthcare provider in northwest Ohio.
 Jenna Workman serves as a recruiter for the organization and often seeks candidates with an interest in the field and volunteer experience.
 Jenna emphasizes the importance of knowing interview etiquette when applying for positions, as well as gaining experiential learning opportunities prior to graduation.
-She also emphasizes that candidates should be team players with a high level of dedication to their work and strong organizational and interpersonal skills.
+She also emphasizes that candidates should be team players with a high level of dedication to their work.

 Organization: BNSF Railway